konevas/pwdgen/README.md

 # pwdgen
 Password generator.
 Generates password from key phrase.
+Agorithm ensures that at least one punctuacion, one lowercase and one uppercase symbol is in the generated password.

 ## Example: